django/deps/draft/email-providers.md

 ### `using` argument to send functions

-The django.core.mail APIs which send mail accept a new `using` keyword-only argument, which specifies the `EMAIL_PROVIDERS` alias to use for sending:
+The django.core.mail APIs which send email accept a new `using` keyword-only argument which specifies the `EMAIL_PROVIDERS` alias to use for sending:

 ```pycon
 >>> from django.core.mail import send_mail